Camille Torre, B.A.

 Post Doctoral Fellow

-Dr. Courchesne-Krak is a Postdoctoral Research Fellow at SDSU in the department of Psychology.
-She is currently investigating the impact of prenatal alcohol and other drug (e.g., opioids, cannabis, stimulants) exposure on child neurodevelopment and neurobehavioral functioning.
-Her previous research examined the impact of substance use on prenatal and postnatal maternal morbidity, healthcare service utilization among persons with a substance use disorder, and predictors of breath alcohol concentration (BAC) among driving under the influence (DUI) program clients.
-Dr. Courchesne-Krak has diverse experience in quantitative research (e.g., data collection, analysis), public health intervention design and implementation, and grant writing.
-Interests include child neurodevelopment and neurobehavioral functioning, pregnant women with substance use disorders, alcohol and opioid use disorders, poly-substance use, and genetics.
+Dr. Courchesne-Krak was a Postdoctoral Research Fellow at SDSU in the department of Psychology.
+She has diverse experience in quantitative research (e.g., data collection, analysis), public health intervention design and implementation, and grant writing.
+Her interests include child neurodevelopment and neurobehavioral functioning, pregnant women with substance use disorders, alcohol and opioid use disorders, poly-substance use, and genetics.

 Gemma Bernes, M.A.
 (2020)